Modified Armijo line search in optimization on Riemannian submanifolds with reduced computational cost: Preliminaries

 Generally, directly obtaining a stationary point for \eqref{UNPonM} is difficult.
 Therefore, the development of an iterative method that generates a sequence converging to a stationary point is considered.
-Indeed, several types of iterative methods, such as gradient-type~\cite{SaIw15,SaKaMi19,ZhSa20} and Newton-type methods~\cite{HuMiWeYu18,LiWaKr21}, have been proposed for unconstrained optimization problems on Riemannian manifolds.
-Most optimization methods can be divided into two types, that is, globally convergent methods and fast and locally convergent methods, depending on their convergence properties.
-The first type of methods has the property that a sequence converging to a stationary point is generated from an arbitrary initial point.
-The second type of methods has the property that a sequence converging to a stationary point rapidly is generated from an initial point sufficiently close to the stationary point.
+Indeed, several types of iterative methods, such as gradient-type~\cite{sato2015new,sato2019riemannian,zhu2020riemannian} and Newton-type methods~\cite{hu2018adaptive,li2021nonmonotone}, have been proposed for unconstrained optimization problems on Riemannian manifolds.
+Most optimization methods can be divided into two types based on their convergence properties: globally convergent and locally fast convergent.
+The globally convergent methods have the property that, from an arbitrary initial point, a sequence converging to a stationary point is generated or the norms of generated points approach $0$.
+The locally fast convergent methods have the property that a sequence rapidly converging to a stationary point is generated from an initial point sufficiently close to the stationary point.
 In this study, we focus on globally convergent methods.
 In the case of ${\cal M} = {\mathbb{R}^n}$, such types of methods consist of the following three steps: \begin{description} \item[Step 1.]
 Compute a search direction $p_{k} \in {\mathbb{R}^n}$. \item[Step 2.]
 Determine a step size $\alpha_{k} > 0$. \item[Step 3.]
-Update a current point $x_{k} \in {\mathbb{R}^n}$ as $x_{k+1} := x_{k} + \alpha_{k} p_{k}$. \end{description} However, Step 3 is not well-defined in the case of a manifold ${\cal M}$ because the addition operation does not make sense.
-To extend the above framework to Riemannian optimization, the following ideas are typically used: obtain the search direction $p_{k}$ included in a tangent space $T_{x_{k}} {\cal M}$ and compute the next point $x_{k+1} \in {\cal M}$ on the geodesic curve emanating from the current point $x_{k}$ in the direction $p_{k}$.
-To realize these operations, a map that retracts $p_{k}$ onto ${\cal M}$ is required.
-Therefore, we use the following retraction map introduced in~\cite{Ab08}: \begin{definition} We say that $R \colon T{\cal M} \to {\cal M}$ is a retraction on ${\cal M}$ if $R$ is a smooth map and the restriction of $R$ to $T_{x} {\cal M}$, denoted by $R_{x}$, satisfies the following properties: \begin{enumerate} \item $R_{x}(0_{x}) = x$, where $0_{x}$ denotes the zero element of $T_{x} {\cal M}$. \item With the canoncal identification $T_{0_{x}} T_{x} {\cal M} \cong T_{x} {\cal M}$, the map $R_{x}$ satisfies
+Update a current point $x_{k} \in {\mathbb{R}^n}$ as $x_{k+1} \coloneqq x_{k} + \alpha_{k} p_{k}$. \end{description} However, Step 3 may not be defined in the case of a general manifold ${\cal M}$ because the addition operation may not make sense.
+To extend the aforementioned framework to Riemannian optimization, the following ideas are typically used: obtaining the search direction $p_{k}$ belonging to a tangent space $T_{x_{k}} {\cal M}$ and computing the next point $x_{k+1} \in {\cal M}$ on the geodesic or its approximation emanating from the current point $x_{k}$ in the direction of $p_{k}$.
+To perform these operations, a map that retracts $p_{k}$ onto ${\cal M}$ is required.
+Therefore, we use the following retraction map introduced in~\cite{AbsMahSep2008}: \begin{definition} We say that $R \colon T{\cal M} \to {\cal M}$ is a retraction on ${\cal M}$ if $R$ is a smooth map and, for any $x \in \mathcal{M}$, the restriction of $R$ to $T_{x} {\cal M}$, denoted by $R_{x}$, satisfies the following properties: \begin{enumerate} \item $R_{x}(0_{x}) = x$, where $0_{x}$ denotes the zero vector of $T_{x} {\cal M}$. \item With the canonical identification $T_{0_{x}} T_{x} {\cal M} \cong T_{x} {\cal M}$, the map $R_{x}$ satisfies